 There are three principal sources of water within the region-groundwater, which begins as precipitation in the form of rain and snow in the local mountains; imported water from the State Water Project; and recycled wastewater.
-A fourth source-local runoff of surface water-accounts for a small but important portion of local water resources, primarily in Edgar and Banning Canyons.
+A fourth source-local runoff of surface water-accounts for a small but important portion of the local water supply portfolio, primarily in Edgar and Banning Canyons.
 Even most of this runoff is typically recharged into local groundwater basins where it becomes part of the groundwater supply.

-Recycled water from Yucaipa Valley Water District is in use in Calimesa as of the end of 2015.
+Recycled water from Yucaipa Valley Water District is in use in Calimesa.
 Two other retail water agencies, including the Beaumont Cherry Valley Water District and the City of Banning, have plans to implement recycled water systems in the next few years and have begun planning, designing, and constructing the needed infrastructure for these systems.